GetiPlayerAutomator/get-iplayer-automator/.github/ISSUE_TEMPLATE.md

 If you cannot download a programme, provide a verbose log of the attempt.
 See [Verbose Log](https://github.com/GetiPlayerAutomator/get-iplayer-automator/wiki/Verbose-Log) in wiki for instructions on posting a verbose log for your ticket. **Your verbose log should show the results from downloading ONLY ONE programme.
 DO NOT post a massive log covering multiple multiple programme downloads.
 IMPORTANT: DO NOT paste your verbose log into your issue report.
 If you do, expect it to be deleted.**

 If GiA crashes, provide the OS X crash log by copying the information from Crash Reporter into a file or locating the crash log in `$HOME/Library/Logs/DiagnosticReports`.
-See [Verbose Log](https://github.com/GetiPlayerAutomator/get-iplayer-automator/wiki/Verbose-Log) in wiki for instructions on posting a crash log with your issue report. **IMPORTANT: DO NOT paste your crash log into your issue report.
+See [Verbose Log](https://github.com/GetiPlayerAutomator/get-iplayer-automator/wiki/Verbose-Log) in wiki for instructions on posting a crash log for your ticket. **IMPORTANT: DO NOT paste your crash log into your issue report.
 If you do, expect it to be deleted.**

 Please provide any additional information below.